-Young people can commence at the College in January or July in Year 10 or 11 or in January of Year 12.
+Young people can commence at the College in January or July in Year 10 or 11.

 To gain the most out of the AITC experience, it is recommended that families contact the College early in the year prior to Year 10.